stormentt/dumbstore-docs/api.md

 | 500  | internal server error |

-# /alias/{id}
+# POST /alias/{id}

-POST: http basic auth
-Body: a blob hash
+HTTP Basic Auth w/ new hash in body

 Updates the alias to point at the blob hash